 States of matter, Changing state, cooling curve, heating curve, Equation of specific heat capacity, Measuring heat capacity, Equation for specific latent heat and measuring specific latent heat.
 This resource is designed for use with Cambridge IGCSE Physics, but it could be used with any Physics course.

-This resource was designed to be used in conjunction with Cambridge IGCE Physics unit 'quantum mechanics'.
-The content relates to photoelectric effect, wave like nature of light, photons, photoelectric equation and photocells.
-It can be used with any A Level Physics syllabus.
+This resource was designed to be used in conjunction with Cambridge IGCE Physics unit 'remote sensing'.
+The content relates to Communications.
+It could be used for any A Level Physics course that incorporates Communication Physics.

 This resource contains seven lectures (lessons) about character development based on the book by David Brooks called ‘The Road to Character’.
 Each lecture focuses on a different aspect of character development with particular reference to a historical figure from the ‘Great Generation’ (born pre-1940)in the United States;

 The Summoned Self - Frances Perkins